mambrus/script3-gdb/README.md

 gdb_tab.exp		Connects to rel GDB, but also opens a TCP server to use
 			"on the side"

+To make this wrap-tool work it's best, make sure you have the following tools installed (the script can't tell you and it accepts no flags and will fall-back to something, not as pleasant):

+* rlwrap
+* nc
+* screen

 SCRIPT3 note:
 -------------
 This project is a script sub-library and is part of a larger project managed